iMikie/Create_Processing_Library/README.md

 ###Compile
 Now you compile it:  On Mac we use the **terminal.app**.
 It’s inside  **/Applications/Utilities/**.
 On Windows use whatever you use for the command line.

-From the terminal.app or its Windows equivalent, go to folder *Processing/libraries/samplelibrary/library/* and cut and paste this command:
+From the terminal.app or its Windows equivalent, navigate to your library folder, *Processing/libraries/samplelibrary/library/* and cut and paste this command:
 For Mac:
 ```
  javac  -classpath "/Applications/Processing.app/Contents/Java/core.jar" -d . *.java